boot2podman/boot2podman/README.md

 ## Configuration

-The software does not work after installation, without some mandatory registries and policies config done.
+The software does not work after installation, without some mandatory registries and policy config done.

 [/etc/containers/registries.conf](files/containers/registries.conf)
 ``` toml